-Work underway on tracks for Brightline Orlando Expansion Project
+Work underway on tracks for Brightline Orlando expansion project

 Crews have upgraded railroad crossings with new signals, gates and paint markings on the road.

-"It's important though even with all the safety improvements that are done people need to be aware that when they're near railroad tracks they need to look, listen and live, and do not cross a track except at a crossing.
+"It's important, though even with all the safety improvements that are done, people need to be aware that when they're near railroad tracks they need to look, listen and live, and do not cross a track except at a crossing.
 And when those lights come on and those gates come down, do not go around them.
-It's terribly terribly dangerous."
-Katie Mitzner, the Brightline Public Affairs representative.
+It's terribly terribly dangerous," Brightline spokeswoman Katie Mitzner said.

 The Orlando extension project is about two-thirds completed and Brightline is hoping to have service up and running by 2023.

-"So they're not just taking a gamble on getting in their car and sitting in traffic for hours on end, so it's very important to us that we get back into service, that we resume service that we get our extension up and running and be able to transport people from one spot to the next." says Mitzner.
+"So they're not just taking a gamble on getting in their car and sitting in traffic for hours on end, so it's very important to us that we get back into service, that we resume service, that we get our extension up and running and be able to transport people from one spot to the next," Mitzner said.

-Brightline says a trip from West Palm Beach to Orlando will take approximately 2 hours.
+Brightline said a trip from West Palm Beach to Orlando will take about two hours.

 Scripps Only Content 2021